-Unknown to so many people, this is a hybrid breed that has a number of clear advantages and positive associated with taking these two stunning breeds and combining them in this way.
+Unknown to so many people, this is a hybrid breed that has several clear advantages and positive association with taking these two stunning breeds and combining them in this way.

-However, when you have a breed of dog that is relatively unknown, then you are going to be required to conduct even more research before you potentially go ahead and purchase a puppy or fully grown dog.
+However, when you have a relatively unknown breed of dog, then you are going to be required to conduct even more research before you potentially go ahead and purchase a puppy or fully grown dog.

 After all, you have to know what you are going to be getting and to determine if this is indeed the correct breed for you.